BTIP2024/pca-seurat/README.md

 ## scRNAseq processing workflow

 The standard scRNAseq processing workflow with the R package Seurat consists of seven (7) steps.
-The output of this package and function should be used as input for the scRNAseq processing pipeline.
+This package is the sixth (6th) step of the workflow.

 The following are the repositories of the packages for every step of the pipeline:
 1. QC and filtering: [qualitycontrolseurat package](https://github.com/BTIP2024/quality-control-seurat)